MimiMag/ac-programming-languages/01-imperative-and-procedural-programming-in-C/README.md

 * Intro - Programming in C
 * Kata - Demo
 * Using C - Intro and Tutorial
+* Imperative and Declarative programming
+* How to run the Code Examples in this repo

 ## Intro - Programming in C
 * C = low level programming language